aitgon/wopmars/docs/content/wopfile.rst

     WopMars: Workflow Python Manager for Reproducible Science.

     Usage:
-      wopmars [-n] [-p] [-F] [-v...] [-d DIR] [-g FILE] [-L FILE] [-f RULE | -t RULE] [-D DATABASE] [-w DEFINITION_FILE] wopmars tool TOOLWRAPPER [-i DICT] [-o DICT] [-P DICT] [-p] [-F] [-D DATABASE] [-v...] [-d DIR] [-L FILE] [-g FILE] wopmars example [-d DIR]
+      wopmars (-D DATABASE) (-w DEFINITION_FILE) [-n] [-F] [-v...] [-d DIR] [-g FILE] [-L FILE] [-S RULE | -U RULE] [-c] [-t] wopmars tool TOOLWRAPPER [-i DICT] [-o DICT] [-P DICT] [-F] [-D DATABASE] [-v...] [-d DIR] [-L FILE] [-g FILE] [-c] [-t] wopmars example [-d DIR]
+      wopmars example_snp [-d DIR]

     Arguments:
-      DEFINITION_FILE  Path to the definition file of the workflow [default: wopfile.yml].
-      DATABASE         Path to the sqlite database file FILE             Path to a file.
+      DEFINITION_FILE  Path to the definition file of the workflow (Required) DATABASE         Path to the sqlite database file (Required) FILE             Path to a file.
       RULE             Name of a rule in the workflow definition file.
-      TOOLWRAPPER      Path the the toolwrapper
+      TOOLWRAPPER      Path the the tool_python_path
-      DICT             String formated like a dictionnary.
+      DICT             String formatted like a dictionary.
 Ex: "{'input1': 'path/to/input1', 'input2': 'path/to/input2'}"

     Options:
+      -D --database=DATABASE       REQUIRED: Set the path to the database, e.g -D sqlite:///db.sqlite -w --wopfile=DEFINITION_FILE REQUIRED: Set the path to the definition file.
+      -c --cleanup-metadata           Clear WoPMaRS history.
+Should be used in case of bug which seem to be related to the history.
+Be carefull, clearing history will result in a re-execution of the whole workflow.
+      -d --directory=DIR           Specify working directory (relative paths in the wopfile will use this as their origin). [default: $CWD].
+      -F --forceall                Force the execution of the workflow, without checking for previous executions.
+      -S RULE --since=RULE    Execute the workflow from the given RULE.
+      -g FILE --dot=FILE           Write dot representing the workflow in the FILE file (with .dot extension).
+This option needs to install WopMars with pygraphviz (pip install wopmars[pygraphviz])
       -h --help                    Show this help.
-      -v                           Set verbosity level.
-      -g FILE --dot=FILE           Write dot representing the workflow in the FILE file (with .dot extension).
+      -i --input=DICT              Set the input of the tool_python_path you want to use in the dictionary format.
-      -L FILE --log=FILE           Write logs in FILE file [default: $HOME/.wopmars/wopmars.log].
+      -L FILE --log=FILE           Write logs in FILE file.
-      -p --printtools              Write logs in standard output.
-      -f RULE --sourcerule=RULE    Execute the workflow from the given RULE.
-      -t RULE --targetrule=RULE    Execute the workflow to the given RULE.
-      -F --forceall                Force the execution of the workflow, without checking for previous executions.
       -n --dry-run                 Only display what would have been done.
-      -d --directory=DIR           Set the current working directory.
-Usefull for working with relative poths [default: $CWD].
-      -D --database=DATABASE       Set the path to the database [default: $CWD/Wopfile].
-      -w --wopfile=DEFINITION_FILE Set the path to the definition file [default: $CWD/wopmars.sqlite].
-      -i --input=DICT              Set the input of the toolwrapper you want to use in the dictionnary format.
+      -t --touch                 Only display what would have been done.
-      -o --output=DICT             Set the output of the toolwrapper you want to use in the dictionnary format.
+      -o --output=DICT             Set the output of the tool_python_path you want to use in the dictionary format.
-      -P --params=DICT             Set the parameters of the toolwrapper you want to use in the dictionnary format.
+      -P --params=DICT             Set the parameters of the tool_python_path you want to use in the dictionary format.
-      -c --cleanup-metadata           Clear WopMars history.
-Should be used in case of bug which seem to be related to the history.
-Be carefull, clearing history will result in a re-execution of the whole workflow.
+      -U RULE --until=RULE    Execute the workflow to the given RULE.
       -u --update                  Should be used when a file supposedly generated by the workflow already exists and should be used as it.
 (Not implemented)
-      -l --toolwrapper-log         Allow the toolwrapper to print its logs in the standard output. dictionnary format.
+      -v                           Set verbosity level, eg -v, -vv or -vvv

 Let's see what is interesting in there.

 Execution modes
 +++++++++++++++

-There are three mode for running WopMars:
+There are two modes for running WopMars:

 1. The main mode is by default, you have already used it in the :doc:`Quick Start section </content/quick-start>` and it allows to execute a workflow from the `Wopfile`
 2. The ``tool`` mode aims to execute only one `Toolwrapper`.
 It is usually used for debugging purposes while the `Toolwrapper` developer is actually developing the wrapper
-3. You're supposed to have already used the ``example`` mode in the :doc:`Quick Start section </content/quick-start>` but if not, you should know that it aims to build a ready-to-run project example

 Database engines
 ++++++++++++++++++